ethz-asl/autolabel/README.md

 # Autolabel

-This goal of this project is to provide accurate ground truth data for RGB-D sensor stream.
+The goal of this project is to provide accurate ground truth data for RGB-D sensor streams.

 ## User Interface